-RENEWAL OF TELECOMMUTING AGREEMENTS
+RENEWAL OF REMOTE OR TELECOMMUTING AGREEMENTS

-The telecommuter and supervisor must complete a new telecommuting agreement annually each spring with a July 1 effective date.
-The telecommuter and supervisor must also complete a new telecommuting agreement whenever there is a major job change (such as a promotion), whenever the telecommuter or supervisor changes positions or whenever a new supervisor is hired.
-The original telecommuting agreement is to be given to the employee, with copies made for the direct supervisor and Human Resources.
+The employee and supervisor must complete a new remote or telecommuting agreement with a July 1st effective date.
+The employee and supervisor must also complete a new remote or telecommuting agreement when the employee changes positions or a new supervisor is hired.
+The signed original agreement should be given to Human Resources with copies to the direct supervisor and employee.